-As I planned for our school year to begin this year, excitement filled my mind as I filled pages and pages of my homeschooling planner with PLANS…my plans.
-This year was going to be better because our boys were a little older and their mama was a little wiser than the year before.
+Each year as I plan for our new homeschool year to begin, excitement fills my mind as I fill pages and pages of my homeschool planner with plans…MY plans.
+Each year, I know this year is going to be better because my children are a little older and their mama is a little wiser than the year before.

-This year, we would enjoy our days, have more structure (because I could tell we needed more than last year) and my planner reflected all kinds of amazing curriculum choices and lesson plans that we would undoubtedly be able to get through…now that life was settling down after a very trying season.
+This year, we will enjoy our days and have more structure (because we always need more than last year).
+Each year, my planner reflects all kinds of amazing curriculum choices and lesson plans that we will undoubtedly be able to get through…now that life is settling down after a very trying season.

 Note: This post contains affiliate links.

 Magic Tree House Unit Studies

 Have you ever read any of the Magic Tree House series books by Mary Pope Osborn?
 There are 52 of them to choose from!
 Most (if not all) of them can be checked out from your local library if you don’t want to buy them.)
 We purchased them because they are that good and my children want to read them over and over.
 But it’s not necessary to buy them.